BECAUSE MONEY DOESN’T COME WITH INSTRUCTIONS®

 Reimburse yourself for expenses from your 529 plan

-The expenses for which you’re being reimbursed this year must have occurred in 2022.
+The expenses for which you’re being reimbursed this year must have occurred this year.

 While contributions to 529 plans are not tax deductible, you can use up to $10,000 per year for qualified expenses.
 Not all states are compliant with federal rules, so be sure to check with your tax professional first.